ably/docs/README.md

 ### Running with Ruby

-Using Ruby directly (2.7.0) you must first run the following command:
+Using Ruby, run the following command:

 * `bundle install`